gabe-serna/pure-mitti/README.md

 As packages finally reach the customer, the final part of the script that cleans everything up is **Check If Delivered**.

-This part of the script runs by checking the status of all orders in the Outgoing Shipments section.
+This part of the script works by checking the status of all orders in the Outgoing Shipments section.
 Any orders that have a status of 🟢**DELIVERED** will be removed from the Shipments tab and added to the Shipment Log tab.
 Inside the Shipment Log, you can see the history of all orders we have sent out since **2024** along with additional data such as Order Number, Order Value, Shipping Cost, Address, and more.

 > If you want to manually run this part of the script you can use the following Menu Item function:<br>📦 **Update All Delivered Shipments**